richb-hanover/OpenWrtScripts/README.md

 This script continually invokes the netperfrunner script to provide a heavy load.
 It runs forever - Ctl-C will interrupt it.

 ---
-## config-openwrt.sh

-This script updates the factory settings of OpenWrt to a known-good configuration.
-If you frequently update your firmware, you can use this script to reconfigure the router to a consistent state.
-You should make a copy of this script, customize it to your needs, then use the "To run this script" procedure (below).

-This script is designed to configure the settings after an initial "factory" firmware flash.
-There are sections below to configure many aspects of your router.
-All the sections are commented out.
-There are sections for:

-- Set up the WAN interface to connect to your provider
-- Update the software packages
-- Update the root password
-- Set the time zone
-- Enable SNMP for traffic monitoring and measurements
-- Enable NetFlow export for traffic analysis
-- Enable mDNS/ZeroConf on the WAN interface
-- Change default IP addresses and subnets for interfaces
-- Change default DNS names
-- Set the SQM (Smart Queue Management) parameters
-- Set the radio channels
-- Set wireless SSID names
-- Set the wireless security credentials

-**To run this script**

-Flash the router with factory firmware.
-Then ssh in and execute these statements.
-You should do this over a wired connection because some of these changes may reset the wireless network.

-    ssh root@172.30.42.1
-    cd /tmp
-    cat > config.sh
-    [paste in the contents of this file, then hit ^D] sh config.sh
-    Presto!
-(You should reboot the router when this completes.)

-**Note:** If you use a secondary OpenWrt router, you can create another copy of this script, and use it to set different configuration parameters (perhaps different subnets, radio channels, SSIDs, enable mDNS, etc).

----
 ## tunnelbroker.sh